GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/README.txt

 292

-   user can modify the Library and then relink to produce a modified
+   userBean can modify the Library and then relink to produce a modified

 293